CourseMaterial/FutureSystems/docs/source/hadoop_cluster.rst

 instructions to Chef on what to install.
 This is the only file that will change between a manager and worker node installation.
 Both versions are shown below.
-Remember that you could configure differently, the HDFS namenode and YARN resoursemanager could be on different nodes, and the namenode and resoursemanager nodes could also be datanodes if desired.
+Remember that you could configure differently, the HDFS namenode and YARN resourcemanager could be on different nodes, and the namenode and resourcemanager nodes could also be datanodes if desired.
 You may want to install and initialize your manager node prior to creating your worker node.